Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-This SDK is a browser side middleware that captures AJAX API calls and user context and sends to [Moesif's](https://www.moesif.com) API analytics service.
+This SDK is a browser side SDK that captures AJAX API calls and user context and sends to [Moesif's](https://www.moesif.com) API analytics service.

-_If you're using a Moesif server SDK to instrument your APIs serverside, you can use moesif-browser-js to collect additional customer context like email, sign up date, and web attribution._
+_If you're already using a [Moesif server SDK](https://www.moesif.com/docs/server-integration/) to instrument your APIs, you can use this SDK in conjunction with the server SDK to collect customer context like email, sign up date, and web attribution via `identifyUser()` and `identifyCompany()` methods._

-This SDK can log API calls to:
+When you call `start()`, this SDK will log API calls to:

 - Your own APIs (such as APIs powering your Single Page Apps)
 - 3rd party APIs (such as to Stripe and Twilio)
-- Blockchains (such as transactions against your Ethereum Smart Contracts)
+- Decentralized APIs such as DApps communicating with Ethereum Web3/interactions with smart contracts

 It has native support for RESTful, GraphQL, Ethereum Web3, and JSON-RPC APIs.